Hortonville, Wisconsin 54944

 Gather the family, and take a trip to the farm.

 Tourism and agriculture are among the leading industries in Wisconsin, and agriculture is one of the notable aspects of Wisconsin for visitors and residents alike.
 Ag tourism showcases rural lifestyles, traces the origins of food and fiber, and provides opportunities for you and your family to get in touch with the land in enlightening, entertaining, and engaging ways.
-It plays such an important role here in the state that September 20 is recognized as Wisconsin Agriculture Tourism Day.

 Experience a taste of Wisconsin farm life at these Fox Cities stops.